Economics and Finance

 Finance

-For the degree of Bachelor of Science in Business Administration with Finance as the major field of concentration, this curriculum is concerned with the study of financial institutions, corporate finance, investment management, government, banking, insurance, and personal financial management.
-Emphasis is on the analysis and development of financial principles in all areas of financial decision-making, as well as career preparation as financial analysts in business, insurance and banking, and government service.
+The degree of Bachelor of Science in Business Administration with Finance as the major field of concentration focuses on the study of financial institutions, corporate finance, investment management, government, banking, insurance, and personal financial management.
+Emphasis is on the analysis and development of financial principles in all areas of financial decision-making, as well as career preparation as financial analysts in business and investment management, insurance and banking, and government service.
 Students are also prepared to attain challenging finance industry designations, such as the CFA charter and the CFP certification.
-Students majoring in finance can choose from four tracks:

 Finance and Technology (FinTech)